 For more information, including a list of interview programs and participating employers, please click here.

 Public Interest/Government Resources

 Our office provides a variety of programs to educate students interested in both summer and post-graduate employment in the public sector.
 We have a number of resources, directories and other information available for student use, and the law school is a sponsor-school member of Equal Justice Works, an organization that provides the training and skills that enable attorneys to provide effective representation to vulnerable populations.
 Emory Law has a very active public interest student organization, the Emory Public Interest Committee (EPIC), which sponsors programs, co-sponsors a public interest mentor program and job fair with our office, and provides summer grants to enable select students—who engage in a competitive application process—to perform public interest/government work.

 Speakers and Programs

-Publications and printed materials located at the Office of Career Services Resource Center include:
+Publications and printed materials located in our Resource Center include: